wormhole-foundation/docs.wormhole.com/docs/introduction.md

 ## What Isn't Wormhole?

-Wormhole is _not_ a blockchain itself, it provides a means of commination between blockchains or rollups.
+Wormhole is _not_ a blockchain itself, it provides a means of communication between blockchains or rollups.

 Wormhole is _not_ a token bridge, though there are [protocols built on Wormhole](https://www.portalbridge.com/#/transfer) that serve this purpose.